rlk/panoptic/data/ABOUT.md

 ## Application Controls

-    F1 .............
+    F1 ....................
 Toggle this GUI
-    F2 .............
+    F2 ....................
 Toggle an image cache overlay

+    0 1 2 3 4 5 6 7 8 9 ...
+Select a scene

-    Mouse button ...
-Pan the view
+    Mouse button ..........
+Look around
-    Mouse wheel ....
-Zoom in or out of a panorama Return .........
+    Mouse wheel ...........
+Zoom in or out of a panorama Return ................
 Zoom reset
-    W A S D ........
-Move around a planet horizontally Q E ............
+    W A S D ...............
+Move around a planet horizontally Q E ...................
 Move around a planet vertically

-    0–9 ............
-Select a scene
-    Control 0–9 ....
-Select a scene without changing the view point

 ## GUI Panels

-    About ..........
+    About ....
 Display this documentation
-    Data ...........
-Load a scene definition file Config .........
+    Data .....
+Load a scene definition file
+    Config ...
 Change the display configuration

 ## Stereoscopy

-    To switch into 3D stereoscopic mode, select the Config panel, navigate up to ".." and down to "stereoscopic".
+    To switch to 3D stereoscopic mode, go to the Config panel.
+Click to navigate up to ".." and down to "stereoscopic".
 Available modes are listed there.

 ## Everything else